 Homer offers a wide variety of goods and services.
-There are many hotels which include the Best Western Bidarka Inn, Beluga Lake Lodge, Driftwood Inn & RV Park, Dandy Cabins of Homer and at Sterling Highway's end, the Land’s End Resort.
-Many campgrounds here include Driftwood Inn & RV Park, Heritage RV Park, and the Oceanview RV Park.
-There are public campgrounds too like the Homer Spit Campground phone 907-235-8206.
-It also has shops like NOMAR (Northern Marine Canvas Products) and Sportsman's Supply & RV Park phone 907-235-2617; fishing charters with Bob's Trophy Charters and Driftwood Inn Fishing Charters; sightseeing tours; and dozens of restaurants, from fast food to fine dining.
+There are many hotels which include the Best Western Bidarka Inn, Beluga Lake Lodge, Driftwood Inn & RV Park, and at Sterling Highway’s end, the Land’s End Resort.
+Campgrounds with RV services here are: Bay Crest RV Park, Driftwood Inn & RV Park, Heritage RV Park, Oceanview RV Park, Homer Spit Campground phone 907-235-8206 and Sportsman’s Supply & RV Park phone 907-235-2617.
+It also has shops like NOMAR (Northern Marine Canvas Products) and Sportsman’s Supply & RV Park phone 907-235-2617; fishing charters with Bob’s Trophy Charters, Central Charters & Tours and Driftwood Inn Fishing Charters; sightseeing tours; and dozens of restaurants, from fast food to fine dining.

-Homer has a post office, library, laundromats, supermarkets, gas stations, banks, churches, schools, a hospital and an airport terminal.
+Homer has an Essential One gas/diesel/propane station with convenience store and RV items, phone 907-235-3295; post office, library, laundromats, supermarkets, banks, churches, schools, a hospital and an airport terminal.
 Boat repair, marine fuel, fish processing, bait and tackle available locally.

 - Pratt Museum’s visual, audio and interactive exhibits, web cam broadcasts, films and lectures introduce visitors to the region’s natural and cultural history.

 - Alaska Islands & Ocean Visitor Center exhibits and films take you on a virtual tour of the 4.9-million-acre Alaska Maritime National Wildlife Refuge.